 Riffraff was the only one who seemed less than intrigued as he carefully hefted Simmons over one shoulder and waited patiently for the rest of them to stop staring at the enormous reptile.
 The demon muttered something under his breath before his eyes flashed and a moment later, his entire body was surrounded by an intense amber fire.

 "Holy mother of Omega, he IS explosive!"
 Sarge yelled, instinctively spinning away as Grif and Donut both squealed and ducked behind the others.

-But the blinding swirls of flame disappeared almost as fast as they’d ignited, leaving only a shower of ash around the gigantic creature.
-His striking form was now bare for all to see, revealing a patchwork of alternating silver and gold squares of scale covering his chest while rippling musculature rested beneath the tight hide, putting even the overly-masculine form of Riffraff to shame.
-The demon’s abdomen might as well have been carved from marble, a seemingly endless cascade of tight muscle guiding the eye almost naturally down to his hips and then below…a groin devoid of any discernable sexual characteristics – as smooth and androgynous as a hulking male demon could appear, at least.
+But the blinding swirls of flame disappeared almost as fast as they’d ignited, leaving only a shower of ash around the scaled creature.
+His striking form was now bare for all to see, revealing a patchwork of alternating silver and gold squares of scale knit across his broad chest while rippling musculature rested beneath the tight hide, putting even the overly-masculine form of Riffraff to shame.
+The demon’s abdomen might as well have been carved from marble, a seemingly endless cascade of tight muscle guiding the eye almost naturally down to his hips and then below…a groin devoid of any discernible sexual characteristics – as smooth and androgynous as a hulking male demon could appear, at least.

-"Pretty damn good at making me feel like the second string prom date," Mahihko supplied easily, though his teasing smile betrayed his words.
+"Pretty damn good at makin' me feel like the second-string prom date," Mahihko supplied easily, though his teasing smile betrayed his words.
 He could barely restrain his own hungry stare, after all – demon or not, seeing Amdusias without his three-piece suit for the first time was…invigorating.

 "Oh, would you all close your goddamn mouths and put your dicks back in your pants," Graceful uttered after a few seconds.
 "Don’t give him too much credit, that’s just how his goddamn supernatural body looks.
 Ain’t no hard work behind all those pretty muscles you fruitcakes are eyeballin’…"